 The Whole School Approach (for all our children) Additional Targeted Support and Provision (for children who need support for the short or medium term) Specialist Individualised Support and Provision (for children who need support for the medium or longer term according to need) All areas of the school are accessible to everyone including those students with SEND, e.g. there is a ramp at the front and back of school.
 There is one accessible toilet.
 There is an effective Anti-Bullying Policy and incidents are minimal and dealt with effectively.
 Every class has (appropriate to the age of the children): learning walls, phonics/spelling walls and a book corner.
 The school's 'Golden Rules' are displayed in each class and referred to regularly.
-Classrooms are well-organised and clutter free.
-Appropriately sized tables and chairs for each class to give full access to children.
-Children have access to whiteboards, ipads and computers.
-We have a flexible learning approach, encouraging learning both inside and outside.
-Children are provided with water bottles each year and are encouraged to have them available in class at all times.
-Each class has access to the Library during the day but it is also There is a room available for small group work/quiet space which can be booked, along with the school library.
-Fun-fit motor skills programme is available to support the development of children's coordination and postural stability.
-A 'distraction free' area can be set up for a child as needed within or outside the class space.
-Specialist equipment is provided to the school, on the advice from therapists and health colleagues.
-Classrooms, corridors and the hall are made accessible for children with sensory needs.
+There is a room available for small group work/quiet space which can be booked, along with the school library.
+Fun-fit motor skills programme is available to support the A 'distraction free' area can be set up for a child as needed within or outside the class space.
+Specialist equipment is provided to the school, on the advice from